capprogram/2021bootcamp/git-tutorial/00-contents.md

     git config --list

+Press q to quit out of the above command.
 You can get more details on config option by typing

     git config -h        # short version
     git config --help    # long version